xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

 Notice that for the kind of parameters I described,
-$$\alpha$$ will contain only discrete variables; *this can be quite problematic*, because if we want to find the best architecture for a given problem we really want to solve the following optimization problem:
+$$\alpha$$ will contain only discrete variables; *this can be quite problematic*, because if we want to find the best architecture for a given problem we really want to solve the following nested optimization problem:

 $$
 \begin{align}